GC0812/LGMM/README.md

 LGMM
 ==================

-Registering retinal vessel images from Local to Global via Multiscale and Multicycle features.
+Registering Retinal Vessel Images from Local to Global via Multiscale and Multicycle Features.

 Copyright
 ==================